Skip to main content

 Sunday Evening Tea Rituals for a Calmer Week

-Sunday evenings can feel heavy with Monday approaching.
-A quiet tea ritual helps calm the mind, ground your thoughts, and close the weekend with gentle comfort.
+A simple tea ritual can calm the mind, steady thoughts, and help the weekend close with a sense of gentle comfort.

 🍵 Why Sunday Evenings Feel So Restless